 Balancing Weekend Trips and Global Travel

 Most Dallas travelers don't fit neatly into "business flyer" or "leisure traveler" boxes.
-You might take three domestic trips (Nashville, Denver, LA) and one international vacation (Cancún, London, Barcelona) per year.
+You might take three domestic trips (Nashville, Denver, LA) and one international vacation (Cancun, London, Barcelona) per year.
 You drive to Austin for weekends but fly to Chicago for work.
 This mixed pattern means a single airline card often isn't enough—you need either a flexible points card or a strategic two-card setup that covers both domestic efficiency and international rewards.

 Quick Picks (At a Glance)

-Citi / AAdvantage Globe Mastercard
+Best for DFW Flyers on American: Citi / AAdvantage Globe Mastercard

-Annual Fee: $350 | Effective: 2025
+Annual Fee: $350

 New for 2025, the Globe card slots between the Platinum Select ($99) and Executive ($595) with a sweet spot of benefits: 4 annual Admirals Club Globe lounge passes (valid for 24 hours regardless of class), annual companion certificate for domestic flights ($99 plus taxes), and up to $100 in annual inflight purchase credits.
 Earn 90,000 AAdvantage bonus miles after spending $5,000 in the first four months.